 Other current assets consist primarily of receivables, deposits and prepaid expenses, inventories, and current portion of other long-term assets.
-Other current assets decreased can be attributed to the expensing of listing costs included in prepaid expenses in December 2023 upon the completion of the HKEX IPO.
+The increase in other current assets is primarily due to a 12-month loan of \$2,534,292 (HK\$20 million) that the Company issued to Dahedong on January 4, 2024.